mgblackwater/stevekinney.net/content/courses/testing/expect-examples/to-have-nth-resolved-with.md

 modified: 2024-09-28T12:53:44-06:00
 ---

-Alright, let's dive into the nitty-gritty of `toHaveNthResolvedWith`.
+Let's dive into the nitty-gritty of `toHaveNthResolvedWith`.
 First off, let’s address **what it does**:

 `toHaveNthResolvedWith` is a matcher in Vitest that allows you to check the result of **Promise resolution** in a **specific position** for a mock function that’s been **called multiple times**.
 Think of it like this: You're testing a function that's dealing with async operations (like fetching data), and you want to know if the second, third, or nth call to the function resolved with some specific value.